4wayhandshake/4wayhandshake.github.io/content/walkthrough/soccer.md

 ![revshell upload success](revshell%20upload%20success.png)

-:thinking: Hmm...
+🤔 Hmm...
 Even after "uploading" it, it still doesn't seem to be uploaded.
 Upload from URL doesn't seem to work either.

 However, clicking the **New Item** button in the top right of the page allows you to create a new directory.
 It seems possible to create a new directory in `/tiny/uploads`, so I created `/tiny/uploads/test` and uploaded the same reverse shell to there: